 Don’t drink hot drinks while nursing a baby or child

-Don't put a baby or child into a bath or sink until the water has been tested
+Run cold water first in the bath or sink before adding hot water, and make sure you test the temperature - never put a baby or child into a bath or sink until the water has been tested